NP95/cc/doc/ARCH.md

 Resource contention deadlocks are avoided by consuming a message, only once it has been determined that sufficient resources are present to allow for it to complete atomically.
-The operation itself may consume many cycles to complete, but is architecturall guaranteed not to require resources which may only become available after competion of the operation.
+The operation itself may consume many cycles to complete, but is architecturally guaranteed not to require resources which may only become available after competion of the operation.